 Immune Boosting Nutrients

 In order to make an immune boosting recipe, one first needs to know which nutrients are known to boost immunity.
+I have compiled a list of immune boosting vitamins and minerals, because adding more to your diet can help boost your immunity.

 Vitamin C- There is research to support Vitamin C supplementation in reducing the length and severity of respiratory infections.1 Vitamin C plays an important role in immune response.

-Zinc – Plenty of research is available supporting zinc supplementation in reducing the length and severity of infections.1 Zinc is an important player in immune response.
+Zinc – Plenty of research is certainly available supporting zinc supplementation in reducing the length and severity of infections.1 Zinc is an important player in immune response.

 Vitamin D – There is some evidence that vitamin D could reduce the risk of Influenza and COVID-19 infections and death.2